darqos/darqos/doc/terminal.md

 # Terminal Service

-The terminal service performs a role not unlike Unix getty: it exposes an abstraction of a user's screen, keyboard, mouse, microphone, speakers, camera, etc, to the system.
+The terminal service performs a role not unlike Unix getty or xdm: it exposes an abstraction of a user's screen, keyboard, mouse, microphone, speakers, camera, etc, to the system.

 This abstraction can then be implemented using physical or logical devices, based on availability and configuration.
 A system without a